uviclibraries/vr-360tours/index.md

 ## Benefits of VR, AR, & 360 Tours
 VR, AR, 360-Tours, and 360-Videos viewed using headsets that take up the viewers full field of view can make for a much more impactiful experience for people than a similar experience using a smart phone or computer.
 One example of this is a UN authored study of (emersive 360-videos)[https://techcrunch.com/2015/01/23/un-launches-powerful-oculus-virtual-reality-film-following-syrian-refugee-girl/].{:target="_blank"} of the life of a resident in Syrian refugee camp which when shown to westerners, lead to much higher empathy than people who watched regular videos on their computers or phones.

-Another benefit is Heightened spatial understanding/immersion for Augmented Reality and 360 Tours

-AR is a great tool to privide point of need information to people using smartphone AR apps.
+Another benefit is heightened spatial understanding and immersion that Virtual Reality and 360-Tours provide, even for viewers using smartphones and web browsers.
+AR is a great tool for prividing point of need text, video, and/or photographic information to people using smartphone AR apps.

 ## Learning objectives